bcgov/sbc-mcap/README.md

 # ServiceBC Multi-Channel Access Pages (MCAP)

-This project contains examples of how to write web pages that can use MSP multi channel contact.
-The three functions that are demonstrated in this project are:
+This project contains examples of how to build web pages that can implement Service BC Multi-Channel Contact functions.
+The three functions demonstrated in this project are:
 - Web Chat
 - Live Assist - video chat
 - Live Assist - co-browswe